spawnmarvel/linux-and-azure/azure-extra-linux-vm/influxdb-telegraf/README.md

 ```

-Cleean the file to empty
+in conf\telegraf.conf, remove all and paste below config (section TOML for our Agent) in the file and save it.

 Make the json file